Top Ten Criminal Justice Reform (CJR) Projects for Florida in 2024 and Beyond

 4. Change those statutes that can result in Life Without the Possibility of Parole (LWOP) prison sentences for any crime other than murder.
 The primary policy concern with the possibility or requirement of a LWOP sentence for robbers or burglars is that it strongly and wrongly motivates the robber or burglar to murder the victim in order to eliminate the witness and get away with the crime – why not, since it would be the same LWOP sentence anyway?
 A LWOP sentence should be reserved for murderers, not for the some 3,000 robbers and burglars that were serving a LWOP sentence in Florida as of January 1, 2023.
 See more here.

 5. Each Florida County should have to pay a fair share of prison costs for prisoners sentenced from that county.
-Locally elected Circuit Court judges and State Attorneys have an incentive to maximize prison sentences (and not so coincidentally, get local troublemakers out of their county) when the prison costs are paid for by the residents of the other 66 counties in Florida, every time they pay a sales-tax.
-(Florida prison costs are largely funded by Florida’s sales-taxes; about $.50 out of the $6 sales tax on any $100 purchase goes to funding the Florida’s prison.)
+Currently, those prison costs are mostly paid for by the residents of the other 66 counties in Florida, every time they pay a sales-tax.
+In Florida, which does not have any State Personal Income Tax, prison costs are largely funded by Florida’s sales-taxes; about $.50 out of the $6 sales tax on any $100 purchase goes to funding the Florida State Prison system, the Florida Department of Corrections (FDOC).

 At a minimum, a new law should require that whenever a judge uses his/her unlimited discretion to sentence someone to serve consecutive sentences, or to exceed the CPC scoresheet sentence to the statutory maximum sentence, the county of sentencing should be required to pay FDOC for all prison costs incurred for the consecutive part of the sentence or the part that exceeds the CPC sentence length.
 Furthermore, all sentencing documents should also include an estimated prison cost to taxpayers for that sentence and be signed by both the judge and by the prosecutor to show that they are aware of the cost of each prison sentence to the taxpayers of Florida.